p7g/js-bytecode-vm/README.md

 To see some information while the VM is running, change the `false` in the log function to `true`.

-Note: there is a memory leak of sorts...
-The stack only ever grows, and does not shrink.
-It shouldn't grow infinitely unless your program causes such behaviour, but the values are not removed from the array, so they won't be cleaned up.

 ## Next steps

 I think the next thing I will try and implement with this is global variables.